 All beds are equipped with pillows, doonas, doona covers and mattress protectors.
 Guests are required to provide their own linen unless otherwise arranged.
 All linen, including sheets, pillowcases, towels, bathmats etc can be provided, with beds made up before arrival and stripped after departure, for a moderate fee.

-Linen hire charges: $30 per King/Queen/double bed/bunk, and $15 per single bed/bunk.
+Linen hire charges: $30 per King, Queen or double bed/ bunk and $15 per single bed/ bunk.
 Charges apply per stay.

 Welcome to Phillip Island